hylang/hy/docs/language/api.rst

 `global` can be used to mark a symbol as global.
 This allows the programmer to assign a value to a global symbol.
-Reading a global symbol does not require the `global` keyword, just the assigning does.
+Reading a global symbol does not require the `global` keyword -- only assigning it does.

-Following example shows how global `a` is assigned a value in a function and later on printed on another function.
-Without the `global` keyword, the second function would thrown a `NameError`.
+The following example shows how the global symbol `a` is assigned a value in a function and is later on printed in another function.
+Without the `global` keyword, the second function would have thrown a `NameError`.

 .. code-block:: clj